haroon-rash/Patient_Managemant_System/README.md

 ---

-> This project is under active development and structured to grow into a fully secure and cloud-deployable enterprise system.
+> This project is  active development and structured to grow into a fully secure and cloud-deployable enterprise system.
 Contributions, suggestions, and feedback are welcome.